Earsuit/Matrix/README.txt

   Matrix<Type>::transpose() and Matrix<Type>::inv() format to call, Type is the type you used to create the matrix.

+  The elements of the matrix are stored in a public member of the instance called "_entity", which is a 2D array.
+For example, we have a 2 by 1 vector called A, one could use A._entity[1][0] to get the second element.

   Feedback and contribution is welcome!

   Version 1.1